 Acute Stress or Loss

 Recent loss, intoxication, access to means, hopelessness, isolation.

 How Risk Multiplies In Our Societies

 Suicide risk can multiply throughout a person’s lifetime.
-Individually we may face certain types of adversity and also be exposed to suicides that creates a base level of suicide risk in our communities.
+Individuall, we may face certain types of adversity and also be exposed to suicide, which creates a base level of risk in our communities.